arnab-love-ayantika/delta-demo../README.md

 # delta-demo..
-this is made for understanding Github
+this is made for understanding Github.